Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 Here are some best practices for creating effective data visualization layouts:

 * **Group related charts together:** Place charts that are related or have a similar purpose close to each other.
-* **Use hierarchy to portray significance:** Place charts with high importance but less specificity towards the top and charts with less importance but more specificity towards bottom.
+* **Use hierarchy to portray significance:** Place charts with high importance but less specificity towards the top and charts with less importance but more specificity towards the bottom.
 * **Use consistent colors and typography:** Use the design system's color and typography guidelines to ensure consistency and readability.
 * **Consider the user's workflow:** Design the layout to match the user's workflow and the tasks they need to accomplish.
 * **Provide context:** Provide additional context or explanations for complex data points, so that users can understand the meaning behind the data.